dotnet/nuget-trends/README.md

 3. Run the _catalog importer_ from scratch.
 4. Run the _daily download importer_ for a few days to get some data in.

+### Requirements

+- .NET SDK 5.x.x
+- Docker, Compose (for the dependencies, postgres, rabbitmq)
+- Node.js 15.0.1 (might also work with higher versions)
+- Yarn (We use Yarn instead of npm)

 ### Run the jobs

 Background jobs are done using [_Hangfire_](https://github.com/HangfireIO/Hangfire).
 It lives in the